pelegri/pelegri.github.com/500/index.md

 ### Fri, Feb 21 - fail, fail, success
 * Back home; tried to charge and failed once.
 Usual failure click-and-clack noises.
 Failure light, but car/ESEV tried to charge more than once.
 Failure happened within the first 3 minutes.
 * Unplugged, waited for systems to quiesce, then plugged in, now more forcefully.
 It is charging right now.
+Charged fine.

+### Sat, Feb 22 - fail, fail...
+* Battery down to 20% after trip up the peninsula.
+Tried to charge and started charging.
+2 minutes after it failed after the usual click-and-clack.
+It then turned itself off and, without replugging in, it started trying to charge again.
+2 more minutes and it did the same.
+And once more.
+I finally unplugged it.